raziakhalidbutt/Dog-Breed-Classification/README.md

 * Accuracy achieved by this model is 79.9%
 * For German shepherd image the model identify it breed correctly.
 But for husky model not able to differentiate it from Alaskan malamute.
 * For detected human with clear face it able to classify their most resemble dog breed.
-* Model need much improvement so that it can also different between very similar dog breeds and can also detect multiple dogs in images.
+* Model need much improvement so that it can also differentiate between very similar dog breeds and can also detect multiple dogs in images.
 * There is also need to increase more training data and the breed categories.
 We also need to fine-tune hyperparameters.

 You can find more in my [blog]().